 Muffins can be a great way to include whole grains and a serving of fruit.
 Most muffin recipes are flexible.
 You can swap out part of the flour for whole wheat flour.
 If your child has a wheat allergy, look for recipes that use whole grain flours like oat, millet, and sorghum.
 You can reduce the sugar in many recipes by one-third.
 Pair with low-fat yogurt or a milk-free alternative or a Yogurt Smoothie.

-Search for muffins that are free of your allergens in KFA’s Safe Eats® recipe collection.
+Search for muffins that are free of your allergens in KFA’s Safe Eats® Allergy-Friendly Recipe Collection.
 Try one of our favorites:

 - Apple Pie Muffins – It tastes like apple pie for breakfast!